Dungeons & Dragons: 5th Edition

 On January 9, 2012, Wizards of the Coast announced that it was working on a 5th edition of the game.
 The company planned to take suggestions from players and let them playtest the rules.
 Public playtesting began on May 24, 2012.
-At Gen Con 2012 in August, Mike Mearls, lead developer for 5th Edition, said that Wizards of the Coast had received feedback from more than 75,000 playtesters, but that the entire development process would take two years, adding, "I can't emphasize this enough ... we're very serious about taking the time we need to get this right."
+At Gen Con 2012 in August, Mike Mearls, co-lead developer for 5th Edition, said that Wizards of the Coast had received feedback from more than 75,000 playtesters, but that the entire development process would take two years, adding, "I can't emphasize this enough ... we're very serious about taking the time we need to get this right."
 The release of the 5th Edition, coinciding with D&D's 40th anniversary, occurred in the second half of 2014.

-Since the release of 5th edition, dozens of Dungeon & Dragons books have been published including new rulebooks, campaign guides and adventure modules.
+Since the release of 5th edition, dozens of Dungeons & Dragons books have been published including new rulebooks, campaign guides and adventure modules.
 2017 had "the most number of players in its history—12 million to 15 million in North America alone".
-Mary Pilon, for Bloomberg, reported that sales of 5th edition Dungeon & Dragons "were up 41 percent in 2017 from the year before, and soared another 52 percent in 2018, the game’s biggest sales year yet. [...]
+Mary Pilon, for Bloomberg, reported that sales of 5th edition Dungeon & Dragons "were up 41 percent in 2017 from the year before, and soared another 52 percent in 2018, the game's biggest sales year yet. [...]
 In 2017, 9 million people watched others play D&D on Twitch, immersing themselves in the world of the game without ever having to pick up a die or cast a spell".
 In 2018, Wizards of the Coast organized a massive live-stream event, the Stream of Many Eyes, where ten live-streamed sessions of Dungeons & Dragons were performed on Twitch over three days.
 This event won the Content Marketing Institute's 2019 award for best "In-Person (Event) Content Marketing Strategy".
 Dungeons & Dragons continued to have a strong presence on Twitch throughout 2019; this included a growing number of celebrity players and dungeon masters, such as Joe Manganiello, Deborah Ann Woll and Stephen Colbert.
 Wizards of the Coast has created, produced and sponsored multiple web series featuring Dungeons & Dragons.
 These shows have typically aired on the official Dungeons & Dragons Twitch and YouTube channels.